-Urban properties considered as a permanent place of residence:
+Urban properties considered a permanent place of residence:

-The exemption applies for a three-year period, in case of urban properties with a Tax Registration Value up to € 125,000, held by individuals which obtained a taxable income in the year prior to the acquisition, of up to € 153,300.
+The exemption applies for a three-year period, in the case of urban properties with a Tax Registration Value of up to € 125,000, held by individuals who obtained a taxable income in the year prior to the acquisition, of up to € 153,300.

-This regime will not apply when a change of the taxable person occurs in the year to which IMI respects, except for free transmissions in benefit of the spouse, ascendants, and descendants.
+This regime will not apply when a change of the taxable person occurs in the year to which IMI respects, except for free transmissions for the benefit of the spouse, ascendants, and descendants.

 Permanent abode of taxable persons with dependants:

 By resolution of the municipal assembly, municipalities may determine a reduction of the tax rate for the real estate serving as a permanent abode of a taxable person or a household, according to the following table:

 Property with low Tax Registration Value held by taxpayers with low income: